-Students will develop an individualized final project that is related to the content of the degree program and their professional interests.
+Students will develop an individualized final project or portfolio that is related to the content of the degree program and their professional interests.
 Working closely with a faculty advisor, students will demonstrate their capacity to independently synthesize, organize, and develop music education resources and materials to create an original form of scholarship.
-By successfully completing a Capstone Project, students will confirm their ability to access the literature in music education, write in a scholarly manner, and verbally communicate with others utilizing common presentation tools.
-The music education faculty must approve a student’s Capstone Project before it is initiated.
+The music education faculty must approve a student’s Capstone Project or Capstone Portfolio before it is initiated.

 To learn more about the University of Florida’s online Master of Music in Music Education and download a free brochure, fill out the fields below.
 You can also call (866) 794-8806 to speak to an enrollment advisor.